Kidus-Bellete/Face-and-non-face-Classification/README.md

   ~~~

 #### Shuffle images within each class
-why shuffling is basically use to be sure that you don't have bias when you spliting data into training and testing
+why shuffling is basically used to be sure that you don't have bias when you splitting data into training and testing
-1. shuffle face images and thier labels
+1. shuffle face images and their labels
-2. shuffle non_faces images and thier labels
+2. shuffle non_faces images and their labels
 ~~~ python
 def shuffle_data(data, labels):
     idx = np.arange(data.shape[0])